Our second stop on our Swiss tour was Interlaken, the main gateway to the mountains and lakes of the Bernese Highlands.

 If you stroll past Höheweg, you can check out the Japanese Garden, a token of friendship of friendship from Japan when Interlaken was twinned with the Japanese town of Otsu back in 1978.
 And if you’re a Bollywood fan, make sure to snap a picture by the Yash Raj Chopra statue in the Kursaal Gardens.
 Then go to the Interlaken Monastery & Castle that date back to the 12th century, according to historical records.

 Alternatively, check out the iconic Schilthorn, a 2970 meter-tall, summit in the Bernese Alps, overlooking the valley of Lauterbrunnen and the Titlis and Jungfrau mountain range.
-High above the village of Mürren, Schilthorn’s panoramic revolving restaurant, Piz Gloria, with views of this most popular for featuring in the 1969 James Bond movie – On Her Majesty’s Secret Service.
+High above the village of Mürren, Schilthorn’s panoramic revolving restaurant, Piz Gloria, most popular for featuring in the 1969 James Bond movie – On Her Majesty’s Secret Service.

 Other activities in Interlaken for adventure junkies include hiking, walking, adventure sports such as paragliding, hang gliding, bungee jumping, canyoning and rocking climbing, swimming, sailing, biking.
 And in the winter, skiing, snowboarding and sledding are popular.Whether you want to relax by the Swiss mountains, eat and shop or go crazy with the range of the adrenaline rushing activities available, Interlaken is a MUST on your Swiss escape!